Pressure closed loop

 KeDrive D3 - The new benchmark in control technology for high-end requirements

 The latest comprehensive tests on real machines conducted by KePlast experts revealed striking synergies between KEBA´s PLCs & drives and shifted the control technology at KEBA to a new dimension.
-The inject pressure sensor is in this case connected and controlled directly by the drive.
-The pressure close loop functionality runs on servo drive.
-This grants the cycle time of ca. 125 µs, the maximal reaction time of ca. 500 µs and the shortest ever possible dead-time.
+In this case, the inject pressure sensor is connected to the drive, where the pressure close loop functionality runs (Figure 1.2).
+This grants the cycle time of 125 µs, the maximal reaction time of 500 µs, and minimal dead-time.

 The implications for a daily business of plastics producers